Tauseef-Hilal/WhatsUp/README.md

 ## Known Issues

-- Unread banner not rendering properly when unread message count is high
+- Attachments not playable when downloaded sometimes
-- Keyboard height issues on some devices (specifically Android devices)

 ## Contribute and Elevate 🤝